Theatre Classes at LHS

 Foundations of Theatre Arts

 In Foundations of Theatre Arts, students are introduced to the variety of programs and occupations in the arts, audio/visual technology, and production.
 Students will also learn the basics of acting, improv, and how to create characters to portray a story.
 Within this context, students will be expected to develop an understanding of the various and multifaceted career opportunities in this cluster and the knowledge, skills and educational requirements for those opportunities.
-(Semester, Fine Art/CTE Credit)
+This class is the usual starting point for students interested in theatre due to it's comprehensiveness, and students generally choose to continue the acting path with Theatre Intermediate, or the technical path with Technical Theatre Beginning.
+(Semester, Fine Art/CTE Credit, Concurrent Enrollment with RRCC)

 Technical Theatre Beginning